adamkucharski/2020-ncov/README.md

 ### Guide to files for `stoch_model`

-This is a stochastic SIR model implemented using Euler-Maruyama, with likelihood estimated using SMC by fitting to exported cases over time in countries with high connectivity to Wuhan.
+This is a stochastic SEIR model implemented using Euler-Maruyama, with likelihood estimated using SMC by fitting to exported cases over time in countries with high connectivity to Wuhan.

 Data loading and model run script is in `scripts/main_model.r`.
 Calls the following files: